Back to blog

 Evidence-based study strategies for ADHD students — from multi-format learning to body doubling, with specific tools that reduce friction.

-Krish, FounderMay 17, 202610 min
+Krish, FounderMay 17, 202613 min

 Studying with ADHD is not about willpower.
 It is about reducing friction between you and the material.
 The strategies that work for neurotypical students (re-reading textbooks, 3-hour study sessions, passive note-taking) are the exact strategies that fail for ADHD brains.

 Here is what actually works, based on research and the lived experience of ADHD students.
+This is the complete guide to study techniques for ADHD; for focused deep-dives, see study techniques for ADHD, free AI tools for ADHD, and the ADHD revision timetable template.

 Why do traditional study methods fail for ADHD?